 QR Codes for Sharing Information

-While you might still be wondering how to secure QR code, there’s no denying that QR codes are the perfect way to share information with customers.
+While you might still be wondering how to secure QR code, there’s no denying that QR codes are the perfect way to share data with customers.

 They’re very quick to set up.
-In fact, all you need is the link to a URL that contains the information you want to share, and you can have a QR code set up immediately.
+In fact, all you need is the link to a URL that contains the data you want to share, and you can have a QR code set up immediately thanks to an online generator.
 Unlike a link that users have to type in, there’s no chance that they will get it wrong, so also no chance they’ll get frustrated and look elsewhere.

-QR codes are even popular on business cards now, to send recipients directly to a quote request or contact page.
+QR codes are even popular on business cards now, to send recipients directly to a quote request or contact page on your website.

 Why Are QR Codes Not Secure?